VaysiDevelopmentCenter/GreenHeart/README.md

 **Here's what sets it apart:**

 * **AI-powered decision making:** Analyze data in real-time, adapt to changing conditions, and make informed choices for your crops.
-* **Triple Sensor Platform:** Gain a comprehensive view of your fields with **ultrasonic and optic sensors**, ensuring nothing goes unnoticed.
+* **Sensor Platforms:** Gain a comprehensive view of your fields with **ultrasonic, Infrared optic sensors and more**, ensuring nothing goes unnoticed.
-* **PolarisOS Redberry:** A secure and reliable operating system that seamlessly connects your drone to the digital world.
+* **PolarisOS Redberry:** A secure and reliable operating system that seamlessly connects your GreenHearted-device to the digital world.
 * **Environmentally friendly:** Reduce your carbon footprint and conserve resources with **precise and efficient operations**.
+* **Reduce Carbon:** With the automatic updates of the GreenHeart ecosystem, you will help to reduce environmental carbon based on the collection of carbon data from the environment and the automatic schedule of the ecosystem update.

-**Horizon GreenHeart isn't just a drone, it's a commitment to a greener future.** It's about **growing more with less**, protecting our planet, and ensuring a bountiful harvest for generations to come.
+**Horizon GreenHeart isn't just a technology, it's a commitment to a greener future.** It's about **growing more with less**, protecting our planet, and ensuring a bountiful harvest for generations to come.

 **Are you ready to embrace the future of agriculture?**